 - 0% p.a. for 22 months with 2% balance transfer fee on balance transfers

 - Up to 55 days interest free

 What are the benefits of using a Visa credit card?

 Visa cardholders can make use of Visa’s round-the-clock Global Customer Assistance Services to report lost and stolen cards, no matter where they are located.
-Within Australia, you can call a toll free number, and from outside Australia Visa gives you the ability to make a collect call to an Australian number.
+You can contact the Visa team on 1800 450 346 (within Australia) or +1 303 967 1090 (international calls).